zigius/docs/content/docs/reference/pkg/kubernetes/discovery/v1beta1/endpointslice.md

         <span class="property-indicator"></span>
         <span class="property-type">Dict[str, str]</span>
     </dt>
-    <dd>{{% md %}}topology contains arbitrary topology information associated with the endpoint.
+    <dd>topology contains arbitrary topology information associated with the endpoint.
 These key/value pairs must conform with the label format. https://kubernetes.io/docs/concepts/overview/working-with-objects/labels Topology may include a maximum of 16 key/value pairs.
 This includes, but is not limited to the following well known keys: * kubernetes.io/hostname: the value indicates the hostname of the node
   where the endpoint is located.
 This should match the corresponding node label.
 * topology.kubernetes.io/zone: the value indicates the zone where the endpoint is located.
 This should match the corresponding node label.
 * topology.kubernetes.io/region: the value indicates the region where the endpoint is located.
-This should match the corresponding node label.{{% /md %}}</dd>
+This should match the corresponding node label.</dd>

 </dl>
-{{% /choosable %}}

 <h4 id="endpointconditions">Endpoint<wbr>Conditions</h4>
-{{% choosable language nodejs %}}

 > See the <a href="/docs/reference/pkg/nodejs/pulumi/kubernetes/types/input/#EndpointConditions">input</a> and <a href="/docs/reference/pkg/nodejs/pulumi/kubernetes/types/output/#EndpointConditions">output</a> API doc for this type.
-{{% /choosable %}}

-{{% choosable language go %}}
 > See the <a href="https://pkg.go.dev/github.com/pulumi/pulumi-kubernetes/sdk/v2/go/kubernetes/discovery/v1beta1?tab=doc#EndpointConditionsArgs">input</a> and <a href="https://pkg.go.dev/github.com/pulumi/pulumi-kubernetes/sdk/v2/go/kubernetes/discovery/v1beta1?tab=doc#EndpointConditionsOutput">output</a> API doc for this type.
-{{% /choosable %}}

-{{% choosable language csharp %}}
 <dl class="resources-properties">

     <dt class="property-optional"